Nesters/ecommerce-netlify/README.md

 # generate static project
 $ yarn generate or npm generate
 ```

+Important(!) for first time development setup:

+Run generate at least once when you set up the project locally (or when you want latest data from Shopify)

 For detailed explanation on how things work, checkout [Nuxt.js docs](https://nuxtjs.org).